 Options for people born in the US but never lived there

-In 2010, the US government passed the Foreign Account Tax Compliance Act (FATCA), which requires all foreign banks and other financial (such as investment) firms to report their American account holders’ names, addresses and balances to the IRS.
-Those firms that don’t face a tax when they trade in US markets.
-Nearly all foreign financial firms are now complying, to avoid the tax.
+In 2010, the US government passed the Foreign Account Tax Compliance Act (FATCA), which requires all foreign banks and other financial (such as investment) firms to report their American account holders’ names, addresses, and balances to the IRS.
+Those firms that don’t do this face a tax when they trade in US markets.
+Nearly all foreign financial firms are now complying, in order to avoid the tax.

 This means that the IRS now knows who should be filing, and where they live, globally.

 Foreign banks are also required to confirm that their US citizen clients are compliant with their US tax filing, and firms can face fines for offering services to Americans who aren’t compliant.
 This can leave people who were born in the US but never lived there in a difficult situation.

 So what options do these folks have?
 Some consider formally renouncing their US citizenship, however renouncing is an expensive process and requires Americans to be up to date with their tax filing anyway.

 Others choose to remain non-compliant, however this can lead to issues with banking services.